 5. The Skepticism Struggle is Real

-When you’re stuck in a cycle of swiping through dating apps where everyone’s bio is just 'I like tacos and travel,' seeing a focused, intentional 'vision' of a person feels... refreshing.
+When you’re stuck in a cycle of swiping through dating apps in 2026 where half the profiles are AI-generated bots and the other half are men whose only personality trait is 'crypto,' seeing a focused, intentional 'vision' of a person feels... refreshing.
 It’s like a guided meditation for your love life.
 It forces you to think about what you actually want.
 When I saw the sketch from Eva Bloom, I realized I was actually more attracted to the 'sensitive' vibe than the 'corporate' one.
 The sketch didn't find my husband, but it did help me realize I should probably stop dating guys who wear fleece vests and work in finance.

 6. Don't Show Your Family (Unless You Want a Headache)

 These sketches are best enjoyed as a personal 'what if' or shared with your most open-minded, wine-drinking friends.
 It’s an experience, not a family announcement.
 It’s about that little spark of hope or curiosity you feel when you open the file.
+It’s the same energy as taking a personality quiz or checking your compatibility with a celebrity crush—it's fun, it's a bit silly, and it makes the suburban mundane feel a little more magical.

 Final Thoughts from the 'Soulmate Sketch Lady'